-Qualified Actuary-[1] An actuary who meets the qualification requirements set forth by applicable law.
-(ASOP No. 22); [2] An individual who is qualified to sign the applicable statement of actuarial opinion in accordance with the American Academy of Actuaries qualification standards for actuaries signing such statements and who meets the requirements specified in the Valuation Manual.
+Qualified Actuary-An individual who is qualified to sign the applicable statement of actuarial opinion in accordance with the American Academy of Actuaries qualification standards for actuaries signing such statements and who meets the requirements specified in the Valuation Manual.
 (ASOP No. 52)